Moldy Weed – How to Preserve & Protect Your Weed

-Mold is present in virtually every environment humans have occupied, indoors, outdoors, food, beverages, bathrooms, clothing, and even plants.
+Mold is present in virtually every environment humans have occupied, indoors, outdoors, food, beverages, and even plants.

-Biologically, mold is essential for the decomposition of organic materials, but indoor mold growth is highly undesirable for the most part, and for good reason.
+Biologically, mold is essential for the decomposition of organic materials.
+However indoor mold growth is highly undesirable for the most part, and for good reason.

 Unfortunately, your favourite bud is not exempt.
 There has been a fair share of product recalls in legal markets due to consumers smoking moldy weed.